+Council of the Town of Hilton Head Island, South Carolin na.

-day of 2017. n Council of the Town of Hilton Head Island this
+Passed, approved, and adopted, by the Town Council of day of 2017. of the Town of Hilton Head Island this

 David Bennett, Mayor

 ATTEST:

-Victoria L. Pfannenschmidt, Town Clerk
+Krista Wiedmeyer, Town Clerk

-Planning Commission Public Hearing: Feb Town Council Public Hearing & First Read Second Reading:
+Planning Commission Public Hearing: February 15, 2017 Town Council Public Hearing & First Reading: June 20, 2 Second Reading: July 18, 2017

 Approved as to form:

 Gregory M. Alford, Town Attorney

 Introduced by Council Member:

-- A RESOLUTION BY THE PLANNING COMMISSION OF THE TOWN OF HILTON HEAD ISLAND RECOMMENDING UPDATES TO THE TOWN OF HILTON HEAD ISLAND COMPREHENSIVE PLAN INCLUDING THE BEACH MANAGEMENT PLAN AS AN APPENDIX TO THE COMPREHENSIVE PLAN BE FORWARDED TO TOWN COUNCIL FOR ADOPTION - WHEREAS, the Town of Hilton Head Island has established a reputation as a well-planned community; and - WHEREAS, the Town of Hilton Head Island Comprehensive Plan, adopted July 3, 2012, is currently in need of update; and - WHEREAS, Town staff and the Comprehensive Plan Committee were asked to update the Comprehensive Plan for the Town of Hilton Head Island; and - WHEREAS, the proposed updates to the Town of Hilton Head Island Comprehensive Plan meet the requirements of The Comprehensive Planning Enabling Act of 1994 and its updates; and - WHEREAS, the Comprehensive Plan Committee has recommended that the Planning Commission review and recommend by resolution that the proposed updates to the Town of Hilton Head Island Comprehensive Plan and its appendices be forwarded to the Town Council for adoption; and - WHEREAS, the State of South Carolina adopted the Coastal Zone Management Act (SC Code of Laws Title 48) to further protect the sensitive and fragile areas of the coastal environment from inappropriate development and to provide adequate environmental safeguards with respect to the construction of facilities; and - WHEREAS, an individual appendix of the Comprehensive Plan addressing a more in-depth analysis of beach management needs, goals and implementation strategies was necessary to guide future beach management; and - WHEREAS, the Town of Hilton Head Island adopted the Beach Management Plan in 2008 in compliance with the Coastal Zone Management Act (SC Code of Laws Title 48); and - WHEREAS, the Town of Hilton Head Island adopted the Comprehensive Plan in 2012 with the Beach Management Plan as an appendix, and identifies its desire to protect the zones of dunes from the seaward edge of the beach berm to the seaward edge of the maritime forest tree line; and - WHEREAS, the Comprehensive Plan Committee and staff presented the proposed updates to the Town of Hilton Head Island Comprehensive Plan and the Beach Management Plan to the Planning Commission on February 15, 2017, which included a public hearing; and

-WHEREAS, the proposed updates to the Town of Hilton Head Island Comprehensive Plan and The Beach Management Plan have been made available for public review; and
+- A RESOLUTION BY THE PLANNING COMMISSION OF THE TOWN OF HILTON HEAD ISLAND RECOMMENDING UPDATES TO THE TOWN OF HILTON HEAD ISLAND COMPREHENSIVE PLAN INCLUDING THE BEACH MANAGEMENT PLAN AS AN APPENDIX TO THE COMPREHENSIVE PLAN BE FORWARDED TO TOWN COUNCIL FOR ADOPTION - WHEREAS, the Town of Hilton Head Island has established a reputation as a well-planned community; and - WHEREAS, the Town of Hilton Head Island Comprehensive Plan, adopted July 3, 2012, is currently in need of update; and - WHEREAS, Town staff and the Comprehensive Plan Committee were asked to update the Comprehensive Plan for the Town of Hilton Head Island; and - WHEREAS, the proposed updates to the Town of Hilton Head Island Comprehensive Plan meet the requirements of The Comprehensive Planning Enabling Act of 1994 and its updates; and - WHEREAS, the Comprehensive Plan Committee has recommended that the Planning Commission review and recommend by resolution that the proposed updates to the Town of Hilton Head Island Comprehensive Plan and its appendices be forwarded to the Town Council for adoption; and - WHEREAS, the State of South Carolina adopted the Coastal Zone Management Act (SC Code of Laws Title 48) to further protect the sensitive and fragile areas of the coastal environment from inappropriate development and to provide adequate environmental safeguards with respect to the construction of facilities; and - WHEREAS, an individual appendix of the Comprehensive Plan addressing a more in-depth analysis of beach management needs, goals and implementation strategies was necessary to guide future beach management; and - WHEREAS, the Town of Hilton Head Island adopted the Beach Management Plan in 2008 in compliance with the Coastal Zone Management Act (SC Code of Laws Title 48); and - WHEREAS, the Town of Hilton Head Island adopted the Comprehensive Plan in 2012 with the Beach Management Plan as an appendix, and identifies its desire to protect the zones of dunes from the seaward edge of the beach berm to the seaward edge of the maritime forest tree line; and - WHEREAS, the Comprehensive Plan Committee and staff presented the proposed updates to the Town of Hilton Head Island Comprehensive Plan and the Beach Management Plan to the Planning Commission on May 17, 2017; and - WHEREAS, the proposed updates to the Town of Hilton Head Island Comprehensive Plan and The Beach Management Plan have been made available for public review; and